 - Digestive problems such as diarrhoea or constipation

 - Intestinal obstruction due to worms blocking food from being able to pass through the intestines

 There are many benefits of worming your pet, but it is essential to not forget about prevention.
 A single dose of treatment is easier to administer than a whole host of medical treatments.
 In addition, dogs do not have to be given treatment every day or week, but instead, once a year will keep them worm free for the rest of the 12 months.

 Having your pets regularly wormed can help reduce these health risks and ensure that your dog is happy and healthy.

 You may also try: Neem: A Natural Pest Killer

 The benefits of worming a pet are many, but it’s important to remember that prevention is the best cure.
-The best way you can prevent worms is by making sure your dog is on a monthly heartworm preventative and that you’re regularly de-worming them to keep your pup safe.
+The best way to prevent worms is by ensuring your dog is on a monthly heartworm preventative and regularly deworming them to keep your pup safe.